Glossary

 Glossary in Word reports

-When make a Word report, you will have the option to include or exclude the glossary.
+When making a Word report, you will have the option to include or exclude the glossary.
 By default, it is included.
 It will is placed at the end of the report and will contain only those terms that are present in the report.

 Including a glossary is one of the many options for a Word report.